 Other ways to say: Strike it rich, find a winner

-Fun Fact/Origin: The phrase comes from winning a large prize in a slot machine, where the jackpot is the highest reward.
+Fun Fact/Origin: The term comes from gambling, especially slot machines, where the “jackpot” is the top prize.

 18. A Night to Remember